Video game livestreaming: Impact on the video game industry

-Impact on eSports
+Impact on esports

-With the ability for anyone to watch from home on their devices, eSports viewership reached 213 million in 2016 and continues to grow every year.
+With the ability for anyone to watch from home on their devices, esports viewership reached 213 million in 2016 and continues to grow every year.
 Popular eSports titles include Call of Duty, Counter Strike: Global Offensive, Dota 2, Fortnite, League of Legends, and Overwatch.
-One of the biggest prize pools in eSports was for the Dota 2 tournament, The International, which totaled a pool of US$25 million in 2017.
+One of the biggest prize pools in esports was for the Dota 2 tournament, The International, which totaled a pool of US$25 million in 2017.

 Smaller video game communities, such as the Super Smash Bros Melee community, have benefited from the visibility they have gained from video game live streaming.
 In 2013, several members of the Super Smash Bros Melee community live streamed in order to raise money to become the eighth game featured at the prestigious tournament Evolution Championship Series and overturn a decision by Nintendo to ban the game from the event.

+Streamer-viewer relationship

+Livestreaming video games has become a phenomenon offering a range of entertainment and engagement.
+It's not just, about broadcasting gameplay it's about the unique dynamics that streamers bring to their live shows.
+Live chat logs are at the heart of this culture serving as a hub where viewers and streamers form a special bond.
+People are not only interested in the gameplay itself but in the personalities and entertainment provided by the streamer.
+This connection goes beyond watching viewers often try to emulate the streamer's overall persona creating an environment where the streamer sets the tone and vibe of the livestream.
+Live chat logs enable this interactivity through features like subscriber emotes – emoticons that viewers can use if they pay a subscription fee to support their favorite streamer.
+These emotes are often designed specifically for each streamer reflecting their personality or unique language style allowing dedicated fans to communicate in their own way and making video game live-streaming even more immersive.

 Social activism

 In December 2019, famous streamer, Dr. Lupo, hosted a 24-hour charity live stream to have all donations and earnings earned during the stream donated to St. Jude Children's Research Hospital.
 The stream managed to raise $2.3 million, with Twitch itself donating $1 million of the total.
 In 2020, American politician Alexandria Ocasio-Cortez live streamed herself playing the popular game Among Us with other streamers who have large followings in an effort to encourage people to vote in the 2020 United States presidential election.